 - it guides you in organizational decisions, such as hiring employees and develop new product features

 Identify Gaps in your Team and Network

-Complementing gaps in your team : A great team is essential for your business phase and strategy.
-Here is the question you should answer: Would an investor rank your team among the best when he/she compares it to the other 100 startups in his/her pipeline?
-If a key person is missing, you should respond as soon as possible.
-Telling investors that you will hire them as soon as you have the money is not the right strategy: if you are not willing to take some risks and buy into your vision before the funding round is done, they are not the right fit afterwards either.
+If a key person is missing, you should react as quickly as possible.
+Telling investors that you will hire that person as soon as you have the money from them is often not the right strategy.
+It signals that you are not willing to take risks and buy into your vision before the funding round is complete.

 Check Legal Status of your Startup or Spin-off